Banaanhangwagen/apfs-fuse/README.md

 mkdir build
 cd build
 cmake ..
-ccmake . # Only if you want to change build options make
+ccmake . ## Only if you want to change build options; for example: when you want to use 'FUSE2' instead make
 ```